 With over 1,000 people added to the population each day, Texas is one of the fastest-growing U.S. states.1

-With all those new residents settling into their homes, it’s inevitable that there will be an increased need for services like a local handyman.
-So it comes as no surprise that Texas ranks among the top states for employment in this profession, with over 113,000 maintenance and repair workers employed there as of 2020.2
+With all those new residents settling into their homes, there will inevitably be an increased need for services like a local handyman.
+So it comes as no surprise that Texas ranks among the top states for employment in this profession, with over 118,000 maintenance and repair workers employed there as of 2021.2

 - Do you need a license to be a handyman?